aknkrstozkn/OpenGLTutorial/README.md

 # OpenGLTutorial
-Some examples to practice modern OpenGL with GLEW
+Some examples to practice modern OpenGL with GLFW